Mollyraeprice/Election_Analysis/README.md

 ![Screen Shot 2022-03-14 at 7 14 48 PM](https://user-images.githubusercontent.com/98489681/158275906-514652de-957b-4fd0-8a9b-18e0ac1b4b91.png)

 Below is the code written for the winner of the election.
-We wrote code to read who won from our previous candidate results.
+We extracted this data from the previous code of candidate results.

 ![Screen Shot 2022-03-14 at 7 15 24 PM](https://user-images.githubusercontent.com/98489681/158276060-3c809c47-0000-46f1-8d70-6e1eea3a4a50.png)